trsav/particle-swarm/README.md

 # Particle Swarm Optimization within Python

 ## Particle Swarm Background
-Particle Swarm optimization is first attributed by Kennedy, Eberhar and Shi in their 1995 paper 'Particle Swarm Optimization.
-It locates the minimum of a function why creating a number of 'particles'.
-These particles store their best position has been as well as also storing the global best position.
+Particle Swarm optimization is first attributed by Kennedy, Eberhar and Shi in their 1995 paper 'Particle Swarm Optimization'.
+It locates the minimum of a function by creating a number of 'particles'.
+These particles store their best position as well as also storing the global best position.
 It is this combination of local and global information that gives rise to 'swarm intelligence'.

-Within an iteration, a particle will update it's position slightly towards both the swarm best and it's personal best.
+Within an iteration, a particle will update it's position slightly towards both the swarm best and slightly towards it's personal best.
 With eventually the particles converging on the global minimum.

 ### Limitations of current implimentation